8 Ways the Science of Schema in Reading Unlocks Your Child’s Brain

 The silent struggle: When the Science of Schema in reading is missing

 When a child struggles with reading, we often focus on phonics or speed.
-However, the Science of Schema in reading tells us that background knowledge is just as important.
+However, the Science of Schema in reading and the latest education news and cognitive reading research tell us that background knowledge is just as important as phonics for long-term fluency.
 If a child doesn’t have a “mental file” for a topic, the new information has nowhere to land.
 Statistics show that students with high background knowledge can actually outperform “stronger” readers who lack context for a specific topic.
 This is why a child who loves dinosaurs might read a complex paleontology book but struggle with a simple story about a city they’ve never visited.

 Why your child reads the words but misses the point